cybrly/ScrapeScript/README.md

 Domain email scraper that "just works."
 Used for red team and pentesting scenarios; educational purposes only.

-For many local government and K-12 school websites, their staff email directories are loosly obfuscated with a ROT13 cipher to "prevent" email scraping.
+For many local government and K-12 school websites, their staff email directories are loosly obfuscated with a ROT13 cipher in an attempt to mitigate email scraping.
 This script will convert those ROT13 encoded emails to plaintext before printing to stdout.

 # Installation